guilhermebrazdev/fugu/README.md

 - Docker
 - Node.js (with `yarn` installed)
-- Make sure to leave the ports 3000, 6379 and 5173 available.
+- Make sure to leave the ports 3000 (api), 6379 (redis) and 5173 (front) available.
 We will need it.

 ### 1. Running the API and Redis